timonus/Rhea/README.md

 ## Development

-- Rhea is open source, however Dropbox and Bitly API keys aren’t present in the open source repo.
+- Rhea is open source, however the Dropbox and Bitly API keys needed for it to run aren’t present in the open source repo.
 In order to develop Rhea you’ll need to provide these keys by doing the following:
 	- Fill in `_dropboxAppKey` and add a URL scheme with the format `db-yourDropboxAppKey` to your info.plist's entry for `CFBundleURLTypes` for Dropbox auth.
 	- Fill in `_bitlyClientIdentifier`, `_bitlyClientSecret`, and add `rhea-bitly-auth://bitlyauth` as a whitelisted redirect URI in your Bitly app's OAuth app settings for Bitly auth.
 - Rhea uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so run `git submodule update --init` when cloning.